BDC Hamburger Icon

 Researching influencers is crucial.
 If they’ve had campaigns go south through poor or harmful content or client ghosting, keep searching for your perfect match.

-Working with an influencer who doesn’t match your brand’s mission, promotes anyone and everyone, or lets details fall through the cracks will not provide the digital marketing ROI you need.
-They can even damage your brand’s reputation, creating an unnecessary PR crisis.
+Working with an influencer who doesn’t match your brand’s mission, promotes anyone and everyone or lets details fall through the cracks will not provide the digital marketing return on investment you need.
+Their actions can even damage your brand’s reputation, creating an unnecessary public relations crisis.

 2. An influencer’s fake persona can backfire.